lunarc/lunarc_docs/docs/manual/manual_modules.md

    lmod/6.0.24    settarg/6.0.24
 ```

-In this example, you can see modules and versions located in 3 directories.
-Any of these modules can be accessed directly.
-To obtain access to the software inside e.g. the toolchain module `foss/2016a` one loads the module by issuing
+You can see modules and versions located in different directories.
+The `(D)` indicates the default version.
+To load a module:

 ```bash
 module load foss/2016a
 ```

-Many modules will load several modules, which they depend on.
-As the output from **module avail** version 2016a is marked as the default version, the command
+Many modules will load several modules they depend on.
+Since version 2016a is marked as the default version `(D)`, you could also use:

 ```bash
 module load foss
 ```

-would have the same effect unless the default changes, which it may do, if
+However, this is **not recommended** because the default may change when:

- * You load a module
+- You load another module
- * The LUNARC team installs another version of the software
+- The LUNARC team installs a newer version

-So if you require a specific version, the LUNARC team strongly recommends not relying on defaults, but explicitly specify the version you are after.
+!!! tip

+    **Best Practice:** Always specify the exact version you need to avoid surprises!

-To see what modules you have currently loaded, use
+To see what modules you currently have loaded:

 ```bash
 module list
 ```

-In a hierarchical module naming scheme, the command **module avail** is not as useful as it is in a flat module naming scheme which LUNARC deployed on earlier services.
-In many situations **module avail** resulted in the desired action, one has to use the **module spider** command which is described in the text below.
+> **Note:** In a hierarchical module naming scheme, `module avail` is less useful than in flat schemes.
+Often you need to use `module spider` instead (described below).

 ### Purging the loaded modules